 Many agencies compile their list based on broad categories such as any company marketing destinations or any bank above $5 billion in assets or any snack food above $100 million in sales.
 Whatever your criteria, it is likely to represent a broad and diverse spectrum of people, some who will like what you offer, some who won’t, others whose priorities don’t align with yours, some who will never consider you and those who will never change their current agency.
 There are three pieces in the prospect puzzle that can help you sort out the winners from the rest.
 So often in conversations with BD people, these pieces are missing.

 It is tempting just to charge ahead toward all prospects.
 Many BD people rely on the age-old practice of playing the numbers.
-The more people I can reach the sooner, I’ll get to a good one.
+The more people I can reach them sooner, I’ll get to a good one.
 And while it is true, how much time and effort are wasted?
 In our haste to churn through the numbers sometimes responses go unanswered, follow-up is sketchy, and future opportunities are lost.
 Sales statistics show that it takes 8 – 13 attempts on average to connect, almost 60% of leads aren’t followed up, and only 3% of prospects have an immediate need.
 It’s easy to see that a churn and burn strategy actually inhibits success in the long term.

 Put these pieces into your decision making, and your results will improve.
-Not a silver bullet by any means, these will help you separate a broad group of prospects into a more manageable segment of better quality opportunities.
+Not a silver bullet by any means, these will help you separate a broad group of prospects into a more manageable number of better quality opportunities.

 1. Past agency relationships

 In conversations with BD people, I rarely hear anyone talking about the history of a prospect’s agency experiences.
-There is debate about the current agency and how to unseat them but what about previous agencies that have worked with the company and previous agencies that the prospect has worked with?
-Do they indicate any pattern of the type of work the decision maker will approve, the type of relationship the agency might have, the kinds of services they prioritize?
+There is a debate about the current agency and how to unseat them but what about previous agencies that have worked with the company and previous agencies that the prospect has worked with?
+Do they indicate any pattern of the type of work the decision-maker will approve, the type of relationship the agency might have, the kinds of services they prioritize?
 How do those behaviors align with what your agency offers, how you work, and what you do best?
 If they don’t, chances are they won’t be in the future.
 If history is prolog, will they value what you offer?
 If you look at their past and cringe, It’s more than likely you won’t win.
 So often we are optimistic and expect things will change only to find out otherwise.

 2. Appetite for change